 On October 11, 2017, our Registration Statement on Form S-1 (File No. 333-212076) relating to our initial public offering of our common stock, or our IPO, was declared effective by the SEC.
 Pursuant to our IPO, we issued and sold 4.6 million shares of common stock at a public offering price of \$13.00 per share for aggregate gross proceeds of \$59.8 million.
-We recieved approximately \$46.9 million in net proceeds after deducting \$4.2 million of underwriting discounts and commissions, paying approximately \$2.7 million of offering costs and paying approximately \$6.0 million of Series B dividends.
+We received approximately \$46.9 million in net proceeds after deducting \$4.2 million of underwriting discounts and commissions, paying approximately \$2.7 million of offering costs and paying approximately \$6.0 million of Series B dividends.

-As of March 31, 2019, the majority of the net proceeds have been used primarily to purchase implant sets for consignment to our customers, to fund research and development activities, to expand our sales and marketing programs and for working capital and other general corporate purposes.
-There has been no material change in the planned use of the remaining net proceeds from our IPO as described in our final prospectus filed with the SEC on October 12, 2017, pursuant to Rule 424(b)(4) under the Securities Act.
+As of June 30, 2019, all of the net proceeds have been used primarily to purchase implant sets for consignment to our customers, to fund research and development activities, to expand our sales and marketing programs, for working capital and other general corporate purposes, and to acquire complimentary products, technologies and businesses.